 In determining the size of a share-based award to a Named Executive Officer, or whether to grant a share-based award, the Compensation Committee considers not only competitive market factors, changes in responsibility, prior year compensation and the executive officer's performance, but also the number, term and vesting of stock-based awards previously granted to the officer.
 The Compensation Committee may also consider the total compensation package or changes made thereto, when determining whether to make a stock-based award.
-Additionally, for the performance years 2014 to 2016, the Compensation Committee considered factors associated with SIGA's chapter 11 case, including activities related to the implementation of the POR and activities related to the satisfaction of the PharmAthene litigation claim.
-The number of shares granted to a Named Executive Officer, and whether shares are granted, is determined by the Compensation Committee based on its consideration of the nature of the Named Executive Officer's individual responsibilities.
+The number of shares granted to a Named Executive Officer, and whether shares are granted, is determined by the Compensation Committee based on its consideration of the nature of the Named Executive Officer's individual responsibilities and short and long-term contributions.
 In connection with its review of compensation matters for the Company's executive officers, the Compensation Committee also reviews information regarding the overall compensation, including stock-based awards, of similarly situated executives at peer companies.
 The Compensation Committee makes recommendations to the Board of Directors with respect to such awards based on the foregoing facts.